IQ404/study-notes/README.md

 - `glDeleteProgram` flags the program object with the provided ID for deletion.
 The program object will then only be deleted when it is not in use as part of current rendering state.

-## Draw Calls
+## Draw Call without Index Buffer

 ```cpp
 glDrawArrays(GL_TRIANGLES, 0, 3);
 ```

-- `glDrawArrays` is a draw call to the currently binded vertex buffer (❓ when index buffer is not used).
+- `glDrawArrays` is a draw call to the currently binded vertex buffer (this function is often used when index buffer is not in use).

   `GL_TRIANGLES` means we are drawing triangles.